ejnnr/steerable_pdos/README.md

 Note that if you want to use Gaussian or RBF-FD discretization, you will need the [RBF library](https://github.com/treverhines/RBF) as an additional optional dependency.

+If you want to reproduce our experiments, then do *not* install the library this way, instead see our [experiments repository](https://github.com/ejnnr/steerable_pdo_experiments) for instructions.

 ## Cite

 The original *e2cnn* library was developed as part of the paper